2016 Metro Manila Film Festival

 The 2016 Metro Manila Film Festival (MMFF) is the 42nd edition of the annual Metro Manila Film Festival held in Metro Manila and throughout the Philippines.
 It is organized by the Metropolitan Manila Development Authority (MMDA).
 This is the first time that the festival committee required producers to submit either picture lock versions or finished films, instead of screenplays in previous editions.
 During the festival, no foreign films are shown in Philippine theaters (except IMAX, 4D, and large format 3D theaters), however there are some non-MMFF entries like The Super Parental Guardians, and Enteng Kabisote 10 and the Abangers shown on SM Cinema branches.

 The festival began with the traditional Parada ng mga Artista (Parade of Stars) on December 23, 2016.
 The float parade started from Bonifacio Shrine to Plaza Miranda in Manila.

-Regular showing of the 8 full-feature movies and 8 short films happens from December 25, 2016 until January 7, 2017 in major cinemas across Metro Manila and other parts of the country.
-The Gabi ng Parangal (Awards Night) occurred on December 29, 2016 in Kia Theatre.
+Regular showing of the 8 full-feature movies and 8 short films took place from December 25, 2016 until January 7, 2017 in major cinemas across Metro Manila and other parts of the country.
+The Gabi ng Parangal (Awards Night) was held on December 29, 2016 in Kia Theatre.

 In the awards night, the film Sunday Beauty Queen won the Best Picture award, the first documentary film to receive the top honor.
 EJK won the Best Short Film, while Seklusyon garnered the most major awards in the festival, with 8 awards including the Best Director award for Erik Matti.

 The television coverage of the Parade of Stars and the Awards Night was produced by Viva Entertainment and it was shown via delayed basis on IBC-13.

 The festival serves as the first MMFF edition under the leadership of MMDA General Manager and MMFF Overall Chairman Thomas Orbos.